Organ, Eye and Tissue Donation

 Choosing to be an organ, eye and tissue donor is a powerful decision.

-Step One: Traumatic Injuries & End of Life Care
+Traumatic Injuries & End of Life Care

 Unfortunately, traumatic injuries happen.
-When they do, emergency medical personnel on the scene and doctors in the hospital will make every lifesaving effort to restore life to the patient, regardless of one’s organ donor designation status.
+When they do, emergency medical personnel on the scene and doctors in the hospital will make every effort to restore life to the patient, regardless of one’s organ donor designation status.

 Hospitals are solely responsible for declaring death.
 Infinite Legacy is not involved in patient care and only has authority to proceed with organ recovery after an independent hospital doctor has declared death.
 If a patient is declared dead by a doctor(s) in a Maryland, Washington, DC or Northern Virginia hospital, the hospital will refer the patient case to Infinite Legacy, this region’s organ procurement organization (OPO).

-Once death is declared by the hospital doctor(s), a specially trained organ recovery specialist from Infinite Legacy will go to the hospital and evaluate if the patient is medically suitable to be an organ donor.
+Only once death is declared by the hospital doctor(s), a specially trained organ recovery specialist from Infinite Legacy will go to the hospital and evaluate if the patient is medically suitable to be an organ donor.

-If a patient is not registered to be an organ donor but is determined medically suitable to be one, a specially trained family services coordinator from Infinite Legacy will discuss organ, eye and tissue donation options with the patient’s family.
-The family can ask questions and reflect before deciding on behalf of their loved one
+If a patient is not registered to be an organ donor, but is determined medically suitable to be one, a specially trained family services coordinator from Infinite Legacy will discuss organ, eye and tissue donation options with the patient’s family.
+The family can ask questions and reflect before deciding on behalf of their loved one.

 If authorization is granted either through first-person authorization or family authorization, the patients’ viable organs and tissues will be recovered by surgical teams.
 Next, an organ candidate will be selected by a computer matching system based on factors such as blood and tissue type, organ/tissue size, how sick the patient is, time spent waiting and geographic proximity to the donor hospital.